-REO's or Real Estate Owned are houses that have completed the foreclosure process and are now possessed by the bank or mortgage company.
-This is unlike a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+REO's or Real Estate Owned are homes which have completed the foreclosure process which the bank or mortage company presently holds.
+This differs from real estate up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
 The buyer must also be able to pay with cash in hand.
-Finally, you'll accept the property totally as is.
-That possibly could consist of standing liens and even current residents that may require expulsion.
+To top everything off, you'll accept the property entirely as is.
+That possibly could consist of standing liens and even current residents that may require removal.

-A REO, by contrast, is a much cleaner and attractive deal.
-The REO property was unable to find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will attend to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+A REO, conversely, is a much neater and attractive proposition.
+The REO property didn't find a buyer during foreclosure auction.
+The lender now owns it.
+The lender will take care of the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
 Take notice that REOs may be exempt from normal disclosure requirements.
-For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to disclose any defects of which they are aware.
+For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to tell you about any defects of which they are knowledgeable.

-It is frequently believed that any REO must be a bargain and an possibility for easy money.
-This isn't always true.
+It is frequently presume that any REO must be a good buy and an chance for easy money.
+This usually isn't true.
 You have to be cautious about buying a REO if your intent is make a profit.
-While it's true that the bank is typically anxious to sell it quickly, they are also strongly encouraged to get as much as they can for it.
-When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
+While it's true that the bank is often anxious to sell it fast, they are also strongly motivated to get as much as they can for it.
+When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
 Still there are also many REO's that are not good buys and may lose money.

-Most banks have a REO department that you'll work with when buying a REO property from them.
-Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for receiving offers.
-Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.
+Most banks have a REO department that you'll work with in buying a REO property from them.
+Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for receiving offers.
+Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've made your offer, you can expect the bank to make a counter offer.
-Then it will be your choice whether to accept their counter, or make another counter offer.
-Realize, you'll be contending with a process that probably involves several people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've presented your offer, you can expect the bank to make a counter offer.
+At this point it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
+Understand, you'll be dealing with a process that usually involves several people at the bank, and they don't work evenings or weekends.
+It's not uncommon for the process of offers and counter offers to take days or even weeks.